-First of all, our online prices are only valid for single model files.
+Our online prices are only valid for single model files.
 The reason is that in addition to the printing cost, each model has its own handling cost, and this cost depends on the model as well as the material you choose.
-Some people see this as a chance to cheat the system since the handling cost will only be charged once and will include all the models in the 3D file.
-However, although it may seem like a good way to save a little money, there are some risks involved.
+Grouped models will charge the handling cost only once as the system sees it as 1 model instead of many.
+It may seem like a good way to save a little money but there are some risks involved.

-For example, because our system will only register 1 model, our guys on the production floor will only expect 1 model, This means there is a chance that not all of your models will be shipped at the same time (when we discover your other models, we will, of course, ship them, but there is no guarantee that they will arrive as fast as you would like).
+For example, because our system will only register 1 model, our production floor will only expect 1 model.
+This means there is a chance that not all of your models will be shipped.
 Below you find some issues related to uploading grouped models.

 Ordering Copies of a Model